fl028/genai-master/readme.md

 - Open the folder: `~/genai-master/code/ticket-review`
 - Open the Command Palette: select: `Dev Containers: Reopen in Container`
 - VS Code will start building the Docker container defined in the `.devcontainer` folder and reopen the project inside the container.

+2. **Setup config file**:
+- To get access to the ticket api and db we have to prepare a [config.json](code\ticket-review\config.json)
+- Fill the following content: `{
+    "db-user": "mysqladmin",
+    "db-password": "...",
+    "db-host": "genai-master-db.mysql.database.azure.com",
+    "db-database": "data",
+    "keywords": [
+        "..."
+    ],
+    "specific_terms": {
+        "...": "..."
+    }
+}`

 2. **Run python scripts**:
 - Run `python review-tickets.py` to scan the database an improve the quality manually.